diegoddie/diegoddie/README.md

 - Typescript<br>
 - Data Structures and Algorithms<br>
 - Master Solidity<br><br>

-### Looking for Opportunities<br>
-🔍 My ultimate goal is to obtain my first job as a junior full-stack developer.
-I'm eager to apply my knowledge and contribute to innovative projects.
-If you have any opportunities or if you'd like to collaborate, please don't hesitate to get in touch!<br><br>

 ### Let's Connect<br>
 📫 Feel free to connect with me via email.
 I'm always excited to meet fellow developers, share experiences, and learn from each other.<br><br>Thank you for visiting my profile!😄<br><br>